 Visiting Artist Series In Blacksmithing

-The year begins with five special offerings: Mokume-gane with Dan Neville, Blacksmithing for the Sculptor with Fred Crist, A Spatula Worth Flipping Over with Seth Gould, Door Knocker with Haley Woodward, and Collaborative Sculpture with Jake James.
+The year begins with four special offerings: Mokume-gane with Dan Neville, Blacksmithing for the Sculptor with Fred Crist, A Spatula Worth Flipping Over with Seth Gould, and Collaborative Sculpture with Jake James.
 And this is only the beginning!
 Register...

 A Spatula Worth Flipping Over with Seth Gould